michalwidera/Antlr4ConanExample/README.md

 ## Regenerate grammar form .g4 file

-(Assumed that build step have been already done.)
+(Assumed that build step have been already done and Java is already installed.)

 ~~~
 cd Antlr4ConanExample/Src